smr99/lego-hub-tk/README.md

 ### Raspberry Pi

-the following is needed for linux, and raspberry-pi
+the following is needed for linux, and raspberry-pi before installing project requirements.

 ```shell
 sudo apt-get install bluetooth libbluetooth-dev